Minteckk/ID-studypython-assignment2/README.md

 # ID-studypython-assignment2
 <p>This e-learning website is created to allows learners to learn and study python in a fun and interactive ways with interactivity and gamification concepts.</p>
-<p>This e-learning is targeted for anyone who wants how to code and programming in Python language.</p>
+<p>This e-learning is targeted for students and adults who wants to learn how to code and programming in Python language.</p>
 <p>The website makes use of badges, points and scoreboards to spark the learner's interests. </p>
 <p>There's also a quiz after each lesson to test the learner's understanding.</p>
 <p>There's also an embed IDE for learners to try out the codes and experiment it.</p>